OpenEdition/lodel2/README.txt

 	A Makefile is written to allow running most of operations.
 Existing targets are for the moment :

-	make dyncode # Leapi dynamic code creation ( in leapi_dyncode.py in lodel2 instance root dir) make db_init # Call migration handlers to tell them to init all needed databases. (note : this target has dyncode as dependencie)
+	make dyncode # Leapi dynamic code creation ( in leapi_dyncode.py in lodel2 instance root dir) make init_db # Call migration handlers to tell them to init all needed databases. (note : this target has dyncode as dependencie) make list_hooks # List all the hooks registered